 Disaster and Emergency Preparedness

 The Galveston Hurricane of 1900, still the deadliest natural disaster to ever strike the U.S.; the 1995 storms in Fort Worth and Dallas, called the costliest thunderstorm in history; the F5 tornado that devastated the small town of Jarrell in 1997; the Great 2000 Fort Worth Tornado; Tropical Storm Allison and the massive flooding in June of 2001; Hurricane Katrina, Hurricane Rita, and the third costliest hurricane to ever make landfall in the U.S. – Hurricane Ike.
+The resulting devastation from Hurricane Harvey remains to be seen (TMCEC recognizes the municipal courts and court personnel affected by Hurricane Harvey.
+Our thoughts are with you.).

 Texas ranks highest of all U.S. states and U.S. occupied territories in the number of declared disasters, ranging from severe thunderstorms and tornados to tropical storms and hurricanes, from flooding to fires, even dust storms and earthquakes.